jonas-jansen/jonas-jansen.github.io/_talks/2023-stuttgart.md

 img:
 ---

-*Oberseminar Nichtlineare Differentialgleichungen, Universität Stuttgart 2023*

-This is the manuscript of the talk.
+This is the manuscript of a blackboard talk.
 For the full result see [https://arxiv.org/abs/2301.10300](https://arxiv.org/abs/2301.10300)

 ### Introduction

-{% include figure.html path="assets/talsk/thin-films-1d.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.html path="assets/talks/thin-films-1d.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 We consider a thin liquid film of an